 Yes, time to talk about the carburetor.
 Why does it come last?
 Well, although a damaged or worn carburetor can be a common problem that leads to strimmers cutting out, it’s also the problem that takes the most time to repair or replace or may involve a technician’s help with all the other issues addressed.

 When dealing with the fuel-to-air ratio, to this point, you’ve inspected and possibly replaced all the easier issues that may impact said ratio.
 If all of those other troubleshooting fixes haven’t helped, it’s time to consider the carburetor.

 Simply put, the carburetor is responsible for maintaining the appropriate fuel/air ratio.
 Over time, a carburetor can get dirt and oil residue built up within it.
 Cleaning a carburetor isn’t uncommon or difficult.
 Get some carburetor cleaner and follow your manufacturer’s guidance.

 However, cleaning doesn’t always work, especially on older strimmers.
 In cases like this, you usually have three options.
 One is to purchase a carburetor repair/rebuild kit.
-If you’re really into hands on repair, this might be the weekend project for you.
+If you’re really into hands-on repair, this might be the weekend project for you.

 The second option is to just purchase a completely new carburetor.

-The last option is to take the strimmer in to a technician or service center for repair or replacement.
+The last option is to take the strimmer to a technician or service center for repair or replacement.
 Yes, it’ll cost more money but if you’re not looking to be a strimmer mechanic for a few hours, it might be your best option.
-Also, you might get a decent warranty with the work.
+Also, you might get a decent warranty for the work.

 Like a lawn mower, a strimmer that’s not functioning the way it should is pretty irritating.
 When it’s shutting down or cutting out as soon as you start it, well, it’s not just irritating.
 It’s keeping you from getting the work you have to get done, done.